djeada/Statistics-Notes/notes/spatial_statistics/spatial_data_and_distance.md

 Here both the number of events and their locations can be random.

-This is fundamentally different from measuring a value at a fixed monitoring station.
+This is fundamentally different from measuring a value at a fixed sampling location.

----

-## 5. Why the distinction matters
+## Why the distinction matters

 Suppose we have 40 geographic coordinates.